insomnia90/era/README.md

 ## Authentication

-`Authentication` have no rules so you'll have to extend it and implement `isAuthenticated` for settings your own rules.
+`Authentication` have no rules so you'll have to extend it and implement `isAuthenticated` for setting your own rules.

 Here is an example:
 ```js